OmarAI2003/outreachy-contributions/README.md

     ![Logistic Regression Feature Importance](images/lr_feat_imp.png)

-The chart shows top features logistic model's decisions.
+The chart shows top features of the logistic model's decisions.

 - **Green bars** (positive coefficients) associated with predicting *non-sensitizers*.
 - **Red bars** (negative coefficients) associated with predicting *sensitizer*.

 Notably, all features on the y-axis are prefixed with `fps-`, signifying fingerprint-based features.
-This suggests that our model sees Morgan fingerprint featurizer's data is more prominent in model performance compared to compound embeddings.
+This suggests that our model sees Morgan fingerprint featurizer's data as more prominent in model performance than compound embeddings.

 - **🧮 Confusion Matrix:**